 40 CFR Part 68: Chemical Accident Prevention Provisions.
 This rule applies to stationary sources that manufacture, process, use, store, or otherwise handle more than the threshold quantity of a regulated substance in a process.
 Regulated substances include 77 toxic and 63 flammable substances which are potentially present in the natural gas stream entering the facility and in the storage vessels located at the facility.
 The quantity of a regulated substance in a process is determined according to the procedures presented under §68.115.
-The regulations at §68.115(b)(1) and (2)(i) indicate that toxic and flammable substances in a mixture do not need to be considered when determining whether more than a threshold quantity is present at a stationary source if the concentration of the substance is below one percent by weight of the mixture.
-The regulations at §68.115(b)(2)(iii) indicates that prior to entry into a natural gas processing plant, regulated substances in naturally occurring hydrocarbon mixtures need not be considered when determining whether more than a stationary source.
+The regulations at §68.115(b)(l) and (2)(i) indicate that toxic and flammable substances in a mixture do not need to be considered when determining whether more than a threshold quantity is present at a stationary source if the concentration of the substance is below one percent by weight of the mixture.
+The regulations at §68.115(b)(2)(iii) indicates that prior to entry into a natural gas processing plant, regulated substances in naturally occurring hydrocarbon mixtures need not be considered when determining whether more than a threshold quantity is present at a stationary source.
 Naturally occurring hydrocarbon mixtures include condensate, field gas, and produced water.

-According to the information provided by BP, Dry Creek CDP does not have regulated substances above the threshold quantities in this rule.
+Based on SIMCOE's application, Dry Creek Central Delivery Point does not have regulated substances above the threshold quantities in this rule.
 Therefore, the facility is not subject to the requirement to develop and submit a risk management plan.